diogenes25/Sudoku.NetCore/README.md

 The two solving strategies ***"Hidden Single"*** and ***"Naked Single"*** are already implemented.

-The following solving strategies are already implemented and can be reloaded:
+The following solution strategies are already programmed and can be reloaded:

 - Locked Candidates
 - Naked Pair